 When Apple released Time Machine, they introduced a dead simple way to backup your Mac.
 Just plug in an external hard drive, and let it do the rest.
 While it’s a great solution, I still have to remember to get my hard drive out on a regular basis, hook it up, and let it do its thing.
 I’m too lazy for that, or at least too lazy to do it frequently enough.

 My solution was to get a Time Capsule from Apple.
 It’s an Airport Extreme Base Station coupled with a server grade hard drive.
-I use it at home, and it backs up my MacBook Pro on a regular basis, without me doing one thing.
-Time Machine automatically detects when I’m on my home network, and then determines when it’s time to backup my computer.
+When used at home, it will backup your MacBook Pro and any other Mac computer on your local network without having to do a thing.
+Time Machine automatically detects when you’re on your home network and then determines when it’s time to backup your computer.
 All of it is done in the background.
 It’s beautiful!

 Automated “Cloud” Computing Backups

 Unfortunately, relying on one backup is not the best backup plan.
-Especially if you lose your computer in a house fire, which happens to be the same location as your Time Capsule.
+Especially if you lose your computer in a house fire, which happens to be the same location as your Time Capsule or Drobo.
 For that reason (and others), I use a couple cloud computing services as backups.

 I decided to mimic the default folders that appear in the Home folder on macOS, including Music, Photos, and Documents.
 I then made shortcuts to those folders, and I make sure I save everything in them.
 Dropbox then automatically syncs those documents in the cloud.